pachyderm/pachyderm/doc/docs/1.13.x/reference/clients.md

 For more info, check out the [godocs](https://godoc.org/github.com/pachyderm/pachyderm/src/client).

 !!!
 Attention
      A compatible version of `gRPC` is needed when using the Go client.
-You can deduce the compatible version by searching for the version number next to `replace google.golang.org/grpc => google.golang.org/grpc` in https://github.com/pachyderm/pachyderm/blob/master/go.mod then:
+You can identify the compatible version by searching for the version number next to `replace google.golang.org/grpc => google.golang.org/grpc` in https://github.com/pachyderm/pachyderm/blob/master/go.mod then:

 	```shell